godssleepiestkitty/Natron/Documentation/source/guide/getstarted-installation-linux.rst

 Download
 --------

 Navigate to https://natrongithub.github.io/1#download and download the latest version.
-This documentation will assume that you downloaded the installer (our default and recommended choice).
+This documentation will assume that you have downloaded the installer (our default and recommended choice).

 .. image:: _images/linux_install_01.png
    :width: 30%